0aryan/OMNIFOODS/README.md

-this is a website built using HTML CSS JQUERY along with mediaqueries
+this is a website built using HTML CSS JQUERY along with mediaqueries.